nosarthur/nosarthur.github.io/_drafts/tree.md

 trees, the decisions are responses to yes/no questions, as shown in Figure 2.
 It is similar to the game [Botticelli](https://en.wikipedia.org/wiki/Botticelli_(game)).

-The root node and internal nodes of the tree are the decisions to be made whereas the terminal nodes (leaves) are the class labels.
+The root node and internal nodes of the tree are the decisions to be made, whereas the terminal nodes (leaves) are the class labels.

 <svg width='500' height='280'>